• Skip to primary navigation

 Book Club Kit for The Book of Speculation by Erika Swyler includes book club discussion questions and party menu.

-A copy of The Book of Speculation sits on a table.
+A copy of the Book of Speculation is on a table.

 I'm excited to announce the March pick for our Book Club for Recovering Readers will be "The Book of Speculation" by Erika Swyler.